alterwear/arduino-firmware/README.md

 - Adafruit eink
     - takes several seconds to update.
     - shouldn't refresh or change the display more than every 3 mins.
+- Paperino
+    - [tried](https://robpo.github.io/Paperino/) on Particle Photon board, but Photon board literally died while I was trying to upload to it.
+    - Next trying to compile example code for Pro Trinket, and getting compile errors: /Users/molecule/Documents/Arduino/libraries/PL_microEPD/src/PL_microEPD.h:83:43: error: overflow in constant expression byte buffer[EPD_WIDTH * EPD_HEIGHT / 4];
+    - No related issues in the github so [I made a new github issue](https://github.com/RobPo/Paperino/issues/14), and hasn't been updated for 10 months.
+    - Is the firmware for the pro mini not able to handle this buffer size?
+Or maybe the code is just making assumptions?

 ## 2019-03-06 Plan
 - IRB